The UK’s 2023 Eurovision entry has been confirmed

 Muller said she has been keeping the news secret for about two months, telling Ball: “The words have been on my lips, in my soul, in my nails.”

-Rylan, who is one of the 2023 presenters and was also in the studio, said that Eurovision is like “gay Christmas” for him every year.
+Rylan, who is one of the 2023 presenters, was also in the studio and said that Eurovision is like “gay Christmas” for him every year.
 He called Muller’s song an “earworm”.

 Euovision ruled that it was too dangerous to host the competition in Ukraine this year, so it is taking place in Liverpool instead.